open-resources/physics_bank/content/public/010.Rotational Motion/Relating Rotational to Translational Motion/Stewie Swinging a Rock/stewie_swinging_rock.md

     variables: g, h, r
     weight: 1
     allow-blank: false
+myst:
   substitutions:
     params:
       vars:
         title: Swinging a Rock in a Circle
 ---
 # {{ params.vars.title }}
 Stewie watches as a rock tied to a string is swung clockwise in a vertical circle of radius $r$.
 The